 Facts about the Babi Yar massacre:

-From 1921 until September 19, 1941, when the Germans occupied Kiev, the city was under Ukrainian rule (that is, by the Soviets).
-Five days after the arrival of the Germans, bombs were detonated in Kiev’s city center, destroying many buildings (including the Grand Hotel where the Germans were headquartered), and starting a large fire that burned for an entire week and leveled two square kilometers of the city center.
+From 1921 until September 18, 1941, the city was under Soviet rule.
+Five days after the Germans arrived on September 19, 1941, a special commando of the NKVD (Soviet secret police) detonated several bombs in Kiev’s city center, destroying many buildings, such as the Grand Hotel where the Germans were headquartered.
+The bombs started a large fire that burned for an entire week and leveled two square kilometers of the city center.
 About 200 Germans were killed.
-The bombs had been placed by a special commando of the NKVD (Soviet secret police).
-Despite knowing that the NKVD was behind the destruction, the Germans lost no time blaming the Jews for the damage and seized the opportunity to murder all the Jews of Kiev in “retaliation.”
+Despite knowing that the NKVD was behind the bombing, the Nazis lost no time blaming the Jews for the damage and seized the opportunity to murder all the Jews of Kiev in “retaliation.”

 Who were the executioners?

 A large force was gathered to conduct the executions, including:

 - Sonderkommando 4a, under the direct command of Paul Blöbel, who in turn reported to Friedrich Jeckeln, the Higher SS Police Chief for Einsatzgruppe’s C’s operation area